devstronomy/frontend/README.md

 # Description
 This project contains the code-base for the frontend part of Devstronomy project.

-To find more information about the Devstronomy or to see an interactive demo of the data visit [Devstronomy Homepage](https://devstronomy.com/).
+To find more information about the Devstronomy or to see an interactive demo of the data, visit [Devstronomy Homepage](https://devstronomy.com/).

 ## Demo Screenshot